benstoehr/cs425-sp19/mp2/doc.md

 ### Node connectivity

 At the appearnace of an "Introduce" command from the service, the ip and port will be added to the list of live addresses, `liveAddresses`.
-When "Introduce" messages are received from After the introduction of three existing nodes, the node adds these address to `unknown address list`.
-Every round, the node picks three to five nodes from its `live address list` and forward the following messages to these `live address` + all `unknown address`:

-1. 5 latest transactions
-2,
-2. 3 addresses from `liveAddresses` list
-3. 2 addresses from `unknownAddresses` list
+When "Introduce" messages are received from other nodes, they are placed onto the `unknownAddresses` list.

 Once Then the node adds these address to `pending address list` and wait for their responses.
 Once it got the reply, it adds the address to `live address list`.